garyjohnson/pqaut/README.md

 Getting Started
 ---------------
 pqaut is a client / server library that enables BDD-style testing in your PyQt apps.
-We use pqaut with [lettuce](http://lettuce.it) to make test assertions against our UI.
+We use pqaut with [behave](http://pythonhosted.org/behave/) to make test assertions against our UI.

-First, you need to get *pqaut* and *lettuce* installed.
+First, you need to get *pqaut* and *behave* installed.
 Assuming you are using pip, add them to your requirements.txt file and install them from PyPi.

 ### Running the Automation Server